Political positions of Elizabeth Warren: Education policy

-Warren has frequently expressed concern about the amount of debt college graduates face, and especially so when they are often unable to find employment after graduation.
+Warren has frequently expressed concern about the amount of debt college graduates face (without considering that they signed a legally binding contract agreeing to pay the loan back themselves), and especially so when they are often unable to find employment after graduation.
 At her senate website she states:

 As I travel all across the Commonwealth, I meet young people who have done everything right: they played by the rules, they worked hard, they finished college, and yet they're finding themselves unemployed, drowning in debt, and in many cases, moving back home with mom and dad.
 These young people did all we asked of them - and they're getting slammed.

 In April 2015, Warren and U.S. Representative Elijah Cummings from Maryland's 7th congressional district co-hosted a forum on college affordability at the University of Massachusetts Boston.

 Warren has introduced legislation to reduce the interest rates on student loans.
 She sees the passage of legislation that would support students as a test of who legislators are working for: "...armies of lawyers and lobbyists to protect tax loopholes for billionaires and profits for the big banks ... or those who work hard, play by the rules, and are trying to build a future for themselves and their families?"

 In a book authored with her daughter, The Two-Income Trap: Why Middle-Class Mothers and Fathers Are Going Broke, Warren has expressed support for the concepts of school choice and for vouchers.
 On her campaign website, she expressed dislike of vouchers and strong reservations about charter schools.

 In March 2016, following an inspector's general report that blamed the Education Department for not protecting student borrowers in the military, Warren was one of four Democratic senators to send a letter to Acting Education Secretary John King Jr. calling on King to correct the "injustice" of military members being overcharged for their student loans.

 In June 2017, along with Ron Wyden, Mike Lee, and Tim Scott, Warren introduced legislation allowing graduate students to allocate money from stipends and fellowships into tax-deferred individual retirement accounts (IRAs).
 In a news release, Warren said the "bipartisan bill opens a door for students who want to do the right thing and start saving early for their futures."